farizfrp/Resume-Analyzer/README.md

 pip install -r requirements.txt
 ```

-3. Set up your environment variables:
+3. Set up your environment variables (optional):
    - Create a `.env` file in the root directory
    - Add your OpenAI API key:
 ```
 OPENAI_API_KEY=your_api_key_here
 ```
+   - Note: You can also enter your API key directly in the application

 ### Running the Application